-Elmore North Geothermal, LLC, proposes to construct and operate the ENGP (Figure 2).
-The ENGP BSA includes the site of the ENGP's power generating facilities, well fields for the ENGP, linear routes (including the gen-tie line), and the shared temporary construction areas.
+Elmore North Geothermal LLC proposes to construct and operate the ENGP (Figure 2).
+The ENGP BSA is 3,521 acres (1,425 hectares), which includes the site of the ENGP's power-generating facilities, well pads for the ENGP, linear routes (including the gen-tie line), and the shared temporary construction areas.